 Since inception, we have incurred operating losses and we anticipate that we will continue to incur losses for the foreseeable future.
-To date, we have generated revenue from the CPRIT grant, and have not generated any cash inflows from product sales.
+We have not generated any cash inflows from product sales.
+We believe we have sufficient funding to satisfy anticipated operating and capital requirements into the first half of 2025.